michael2012z/BitBible/markdown/JPS/files/2Sam.md

 4. Praised, I cry, is HaShem, and I am saved from mine enemies.

 5. For the waves of Death compassed me.
-The floods of BelialThat is, the nether-world. assailed me.
+The floods of Belial

-6. The cords of SheolThat is, the nether-world. surrounded me; the snares of Death confronted me.
+6. The cords of Sheol

 7. In my distress I called upon HaShem, yea, I called unto my G-d; and out of His temple He heard my voice, and my cry did enter into His ears.